SrRenks/Zealium/README.md

 ---

+## 🚧 Future Improvements

+We plan to replace the `pychrome` dependency with a custom, lightweight CDP client built from scratch.
+This tool will directly interact with the Chromium DevTools Protocol, offering greater control, stability, and performance, tailored specifically for stealth automation use cases.

+---

 ## Disclaimer

 Zealium is intended for educational and ethical automation use only.
 Misuse to violate terms of service or conduct unauthorized scraping may be illegal.
 Use responsibly.